suffolklibraries/sljekyll/news/_posts/2017-10-03-agm-report.md

 Board members Sylvia Knights and Colin Rockall were required to step down from the Board this year and nominations were sought from the membership to become a Board member.
 Also, due to being co-opted to the Board, Sue Buck and Sarah Wilson were also required to step down.
 All four were successfully re-elected to the Board.

-The voting for chair, vice-chair and honorary secretary will take place at the first Board meeting after the AGM which is on Thursday 26 October 2017.
+The voting for chair, vice chair and honorary secretary will take place at the first Board meeting after the AGM which is on Thursday 26 October 2017.

 * [Current list of Suffolk Libraries Board members](/about/board-members/)
 * [Suffolk Libraries Annual Review 2016-2017](/assets/pdf/suffolk-libraries-annual-review-2016-2017.pdf) (PDF)